dkubatko/meenew/README.md

 # Current task list
 ## In progress
-- [ ] Add popup modal for the add button
+- [ ] Add a component for Add Tag Modal content
 - [ ] Remove static fetching for tags
 - [ ] Add dropdown to tags based on category
 - [ ] Add images to menu items